35 Things You Don’t Clean But Should ASAP

 Sure, you line it with a garbage bag, but that doesn’t mean your trash can is free from germs.
 Who knows what lingers in the bottom of that bin thanks to trash bag leaks.
 Each time you take out the trash, spray the inside of the trash can with a disinfectant.

 Once a month, wash it out thoroughly with bleach and hot water.
-Here’s a secret for keeping your garbage can fresh and odor free.

 In addition to the germs on your hands, your keyboard collects food crumbs, hair and dead skin cells.
 Yuck.
 Every two months, use compressed air to get all the crumbs out.
 Then use a cotton swab dabbed in a little rubbing alcohol to wipe between the keys.